openaq/openaq-fetch/README.md

 Starting with `index.js`, there is an ingest mechanism to gather global air quality measurements from a variety of sources.
 This is currently run every 10 minutes and saves all unique measurements to a database.

-[openaq-api-v2](https://github.com/openaq/openaq-api-v2) powers the API and more information on the data format can be found in [openaq-data-format](https://github.com/openaq/openaq-data-format).
+[openaq-api-v2](https://github.com/openaq/openaq-api-v2) powers the API, and more information on the data format can be found in [openaq-data-format](https://github.com/openaq/openaq-data-format).

-For more info see the [OpenAQ-Fetch documentation index](docs/index.md).
+For more info, see the [OpenAQ-Fetch documentation index](docs/index.md).

 ## Installing & Running